Cadecraft/remslice/README.md

 - `tdt2` - "todo top x2": display more of the top todo entries (up until the 2nd most recent `##` header)
 - `tdc` - "todo clear/complete": toggle the strikethrough for a todo in the todo file by its lowercase alphabetical ID (see `tdt`)
 - `tdn` - "todo new day": insert the current date as a new `##` header in the todo file
-- `al {alias}` - run the command defined by a certain alias in the config file
+- `al {shell alias}` - run the command defined by a certain shell alias in the config file
 - `al-ls` - list all available aliases and their file paths

 ## More